darianhuotari/rickmorty-sre-demo/production_roadmap.md

 - [ ] **Data layer hardening / HA**
   If TLS wasn’t enabled earlier, finish it now; add HA/failover plan and drill.
   **Done when:** failover drill works and docs are current.

+- [ ] **WAF in prod (canary → blocking)**
+  Roll out WAF to prod behind a canary (e.g., 10% → 50% → 100%).
+Start in monitor-only, then switch to blocking once FP < agreed threshold and critical paths are tuned.
+  Add basic bot/rate-limits as needed; alert on WAF block spikes; tie into progressive delivery gates for auto-halt/auto-rollback.
+  **Done when:** blocking enabled at 100% with acceptable FP rate; rollback/runbook verified.

+- [ ] **Baseline NetworkPolicies (default-deny + allowlist)**
+  Apply namespace-scoped default-deny for **ingress & egress**, then allow only:
+  • ingress from ingress controller (and monitoring) to app port(s)
+  • egress to DNS (kube-dns), Postgres/Redis (if used), OTLP/Prometheus endpoints, and required external APIs over 443
+  Include node-origin health probes if needed (node/cluster CIDR).
+  **Done when:** expected traffic flows (app, probes, scraping) pass; blocked egress is observable; policies live in Git.

 ---